MsSultan123/Hotel_Reservation_System/README.md

-# Hotel_Reservation_System
+# Hotel Reservation System
-HotelReservationSystem-master : a simple project to booking
+This is a simple ASP.NET MVC 5 application.
+The aim of this project is to help manage basic admin tasks.

+### Main functions
+* Create new hotel offers
+* Manage customers
+* Manage hotel reservations for customers

+### Tech
+* ASP.NET MVC 5
+* Entity Framework
+* Bootstrap
+* jQuery
+* Bootbox